Call of Madness by Julie Dean Smith

 About a day later Tyler and Nicolas are together and Nicolas teases Tyler lightly.
 Tyler responds with the equivalent of “Knock it off, you knucklehead.”

 There’s no way he’s made that mental leap in a day, especially when this is royalty v non-royalty.
 That sort of social conditioning runs deep.
 I’m 32 and I still can’t bring myself to call my best friend’s mother by her first name—even though she asked me to at least 15 years ago.
-The thought of calling her names leaves mortifies me.
+The thought of calling her names, even jokingly, straight-up mortifies me.

 Then, near the end of the book, Athaya reflects back on the fact that Nicolas has been good friends with Tyler for years.

-But … on page seventeen it’s absolutely clear that Tyler and Nicolas have no personal relationship whatsoever.
+But … on page seventeen it’s absolutely clear that Tyler and Nicolas have no personal relationship whatsoever, and the book covers less than years’ time.
+It’s impossible that they’ve been “good friends” for years.

 That might not seem like a big deal, but for me it’s huge.
 Someone—either the author or the editor—should have caught that.
 And yet it’s still there, presumably to help the story-telling, plot, and emotional engagement of the reader.
 But if the facts of the story are that malleable from beginning to end of book one—I not sure I want to know what liberties are taken between book one and book four.